Gladoodles/hackthebox_machines/completed/linux/lame.md

 ## ENUMERATION

-I started off by adding the ip address of the machine to my /etc/hosts file and giving it the name lame.htb.
-Next I executed the following scans using NMAP:
+I started by adding the ip address of the machine to my /etc/hosts file and giving it the hostname of lame.htb.
+Next I executed the following scan using NMAP:
 ```text
 nmap lame.htb -sV -A -p- -T4 -Pn
 ```